 The model fits less well when the knowledge being captured is dynamic, contextual, and conversational: the reasoning behind an architecture decision, the pattern an account manager has developed about how a specific client escalates, the hard-won lesson from a production incident, the workaround that emerged after three failed attempts at the standard process.
 This is the tacit and implicit knowledge that creates the most organizational value and the most organizational risk when it disappears.
 It also happens to be knowledge that almost never makes it into a card.

-The tools in the second category, including Pravodha, take a different starting position: rather than building a place for knowledge to go, they capture knowledge where it is already being created.
+The tools that take a different starting position, rather than building a better place for knowledge to go, capture knowledge where it is already being created.
 The difference sounds subtle.
 In practice it changes everything about who bears the cost of maintenance, how current the knowledge stays, and how much of the institutional knowledge that actually matters ever gets captured at all.

-A capture model inverts the sequence.
+A capture model addresses this at the source.
 Instead of asking people to create knowledge for the system, it captures the knowledge they are already sharing in the course of their work.
 The Slack thread where a senior engineer explains why a system behaves a certain way.
 The channel discussion where an ops lead walks a new hire through a process.
 The answer to a question that five other people will ask this quarter.
 None of this requires additional effort from the expert.
 It is already happening.

 When a valuable Slack exchange is captured, attributed to the person who created it, and made searchable across the organization, two things change simultaneously.
 The retrieval problem improves because the knowledge is indexed around the question that prompted it, not around the organizational structure of whoever built the card collection.
 The trust problem improves because the knowledge is recent, specific, and carries the name of a real person whose credibility can be evaluated, rather than sitting in a card whose verifier last signed off eighteen months ago.